-Domestic Abuse the Government defines domestic abuse as "Any incident of threatening behaviour, violence, or abuse (psychological, physical, sexual, financial or emotional)

-Email: contact@appletreefarmservices.co.uk www.appletreefarmservices.co.uk between adults who are or have been intimate partners or family members regardless of gender or sexuality".
+Domestic Abuse the Government defines domestic abuse as "Any incident of threatening behaviour, violence, or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members regardless of gender or sexuality".

 Staff need to understand what is required of them if children are members of the household where domestic abuse is known or suspected to be taking place.
 Our policy includes action to be taken regarding referrals to the Police and Children and Young People's Services and any action to be taken where a member of staff is the alleged perpetrator or victim of domestic abuse.
-At (insert name of setting) we will follow our safeguarding policy and report any suspected concerns regarding Domestic Abuse to the relevant agency.
+At Apple Tree Farm Services CIC we will follow our safeguarding policy and report any suspected concerns regarding Domestic Abuse to the relevant agency.